 Below is a list of miscellaneous items you may want to include in a mixed media painting.
-Improvise with supplies you may have at home.
-My website is below.
+My website is above.
 You can get an idea of how I work, and what kinds of items I include in my mixed media paintings.
 (See my #time travel/ journey series too.)
 Let me know if you have any questions.
 Thank you,